Coronavirus: Family of NZ's seventh case speak out

 "Our decision to travel to New Zealand was made with the best of intentions and with the best information available in Australia or New Zealand before we departed."

-Travel restrictions and mandatory isolation then came into effect at midnight on March 15.
+The mandatory 14-day isolation period for all international arrivals in New Zealand and Australia came into effect later that weekend.

-Had these restrictions been in place or if Reynaud had any idea that he was infected the couple say they would not have travelled.
+Had these restrictions been in place, or if Reynaud had any idea that he was infected, the couple say they would not have travelled.

 "The simple truth of our situation is that if Andre had not voluntarily reported for testing, we would never had known he even had the virus.
 Him taking extra care has reduced the risk of community transmission despite the unwanted attention and abuse it has brought us and our staff.